ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 mv .ipfs-old .ipfs
 ```

-Running `ipfs daemon` now will load your old IPFS repository.
-Try repeating the backup and restore steps again.
+Running `ipfs daemon` now loads your old IPFS repository.
+Try repeating the backup and restore steps.
 Make sure to stop any IPFS services, daemons, or applications when backing up and restoring an IPFS repository.

 ### Windows